jisaac89/Recoil/README.md

 Recoil is a front-end react powered framework.

   - Built for rapid development.
-  - Smart versions of default control.
+  - Advanced versions of default controls, e.g Button, Input
-  - Typescript version included!
+  - Typescript included.

 > The main goal of Recoil was to build a front end framework that allows developers to rapidly create mobile
 > first web applications